General Requirements, Definitions, & Prohibitions

 A commercial bait dealer must keep receipts or records for each lot of wholesaled hatchery-raised or wild-caught baitfish introduced into their shop.
 Records must include name, address, and telephone number of seller (for wholesaled baitfish), and date received, species identification, and quantity purchased or harvested for wholesaled and wild-caught baitfish.
 The permit holder shall retain the receipts and records for at least one year after the date of sale or harvest.
 Receipts or records must be provided to the department immediately upon request.

 A person shall not introduce fish into any public waters without a permit from the Fish & Wildlife Department.
-Private ponds may be stocked without a permit with trout only.

 Fish Importation and Use of Imported Commercially Prepared Baitfish and Fish Eggs